jonnonz1/nz-statute-book/acts/public/1953/designs-act-1953.md

 ### 51 Saving
 (1) Nothing in this Act shall be construed as authorizing or requiring the Commissioner to register a design the use of which would, in his opinion, be contrary to law or morality.
-(2) However, the Commissioner may register a design even if its use is restricted or prohibited under the Smoke-free Environments Act 1990.
+(2) However, the Commissioner may register a design even if its use is restricted or prohibited under the Smokefree Environments and Regulated Products Act 1990.

 ### 52 Repeals and savings
 (1) The enactments specified in the Schedule are hereby repealed.